-In 1985 I was involved in an auto accident that changed my life forever.
-I was seventeen years old and fell asleep behind the wheel of my car.
-It was around 1 am and I was traveling east on Interstate 10 in Southern California where I grew up.
+In May of 1985 I was involved in an auto accident that changed my life forever.
+I was seventeen years old and had fallen asleep behind the wheel of my car.
+It was around 1 am and I was traveling east bound on Interstate 10 in Southern California where I grew up.
 I recall being extremely tired, so I exited the freeway and pulled into a parking lot to get some rest.
-After a short time I felt revived, so I decided to get back on the road and continue driving.
-The only thing I recall is pulling out of that parking lot and that’s when my memory goes blank.
+A short time later I felt revived, so I decided to get back on the road and continue on my journey.
+The last thing I recall is pulling out of that parking lot and that’s when my memory goes blank.
 I might have traveled a total of six miles before my car ended up under a semi truck on the Interstate.
 After the collision I was trapped in a burning car, crushed under the weight of the semi truck I ran into.
 I have absolutely no memory of the accident or what ultimately led to the collision.
 Only pieces of information gleaned from accident scene photos and the police report.
 The following is what I experienced afterwards.

 Emergency Crews were able to extract me from the vehicle and I was transported to Loma Linda University Hospital where I ended up spending the next ten weeks.
 My legs were burnt, pelvis broken, collapsed lungs, a ruptured spleen and I had numerous internal injuries.
 They even had to split me open on my upper left torso from back to chest and left leg from hip to knee in order to remove a blood clot near my heart and to relieve the pressure caused by so much swelling in my leg.
 When I finally regained consciousness I saw wires, tubes and machines everywhere!
 A respirator was doing my breathing, a feeding tube was in my nose, a colostomy bag was hanging off my side, drainage tubes were piercing through my ribs directly into my lungs, long screws were buried deep in my hips, my legs were hoisted in the air by pulleys attached to steel pins in my heels and my body had swelled to such a size, that it completely confused me.
 I was a mess and recall trying to signal hospital staff with my fingers the numbers 135 over and over again.
 I thought how could I be so big, this skinny kid only only weighs 135 lbs?
 My own mother didn’t even recognize me.
 She said that if it were not for remnants of a small goatee on my severely swollen face, she would not have known it was her son.
 Doctors later told me I was dead on arrival and had been revived several times while en-route.
 Emergency Room personnel administered blood and by the time I was stabilized, my body had gone through a total of 100 units!
 All draining straight through the injuries I sustained to my lower legs.
 I was later assigned a room in the intensive care unit.
 Mornings meant doctors would come in and peel away layers of dead burnt skin from my legs; then pack them in fresh pig skin until the next morning.
 While falling in and out of consciousness, I recall medical staff adorned in surgical attire doing this.
 After about a week of these procedures it was discovered that my right leg had developed a Gangrene infection in the knee, so I was immediately taken in for an amputation.
 Funny thing is my right leg had actually sustained less trauma than my left.
 I vaguely remember being wheeled down a corridor while someone manually pumped some sort of breathing apparatus.
 It wasn’t until I regained consciousness did I learn they had amputated my leg.
 My remaining leg was burnt so bad that a large amount of skin and muscle had been removed.
 As a result approximately eleven inches of shin bone was left completely exposed and a large amount of the muscle that lifts the foot was now gone forever.
 Sometime later large areas of skin were harvested from my thigh and sides for skin graph materiel in order to cover the exposed area.
 I was so banged up that even lifting my head was impossible for quite some time.